 This exhibition does not make hay with her execution, and it is uninterested in retelling the old tales about the little dog in her skirts and her head becoming unfixed from its auburn wig when held aloft.
-We are nevertheless regaled with a trove of fascinating documents which lighted her the way to dusty death: a chart of the ciphers which she used in her plotting, the death-warrant signed by Elizabeth, and the carefully diplomatic appeal from her son James.
+We are nevertheless regaled with a trove of fascinating documents that lighted her the way to dusty death: a chart of the ciphers that she used in her plotting; the death-warrant signed by Elizabeth; and the carefully diplomatic appeal from her son James.

 It is mildly wondrous to set eyes on signatures which have remained unchanged since the monarchs raised their quills, and to read those signatures as directly as their recipients had once done.
 Of course, it is quite impossible to imagine the original chambers and escritoires from which these letters have reached us, fluttering down the centuries.